-In the event of a line-of-duty death, the department's Chief of Police should be the department's contact point for the media.
-As such, the Chief of Police should coordinate with the Department Liaison to:
+In the event of a line-of-duty death, the department's [PIO] should be the department's contact point for the media.
+As such, the [PIO] should coordinate with the Department Liaison to:

-- (a) Collect and maintain the most current incident information and determine what information should be released. - (b) Ensure that department members are instructed to direct any media inquiries to the Chief of Police. - (c) Prepare necessary press releases. - 1.
-Ensure coordination with other entities having media roles (e.g., outside agencies involved in the investigation or incident). - Ensure that important public information is disseminated, such as information on how the public can show support for the Department and deceased member's survivors. - (d) Arrange for community and media briefings by the Chief of Police or the authorized designee as appropriate. - (e) Respond, or coordinate the response, to media inquiries. - (f) If requested, assist the member's survivors with media inquiries. - 1.
+- (a) Collect and maintain the most current incident information and determine what information should be released. - (b) Ensure that department members are instructed to direct any media inquiries to the [PIO]. - (c) Prepare necessary press releases. - 1.
+Ensure coordination with other entities having media roles (e.g., outside agencies involved in the investigation or incident). - 2.
+Ensure that important public information is disseminated, such as information on how the public can show support for the Department and deceased member's survivors. - (d) Arrange for community and media briefings by the Chief of Police or the authorized designee as appropriate. - (e) Respond, or coordinate the response, to media inquiries. - (f) If requested, assist the member's survivors with media inquiries. - 1.
 Brief the survivors on handling sensitive issues such as the types of questions that reasonably could jeopardize future legal proceedings. - (g) Release information regarding memorial services and funeral arrangements to department members, other agencies and the media as appropriate. - (h) If desired by the survivors, arrange for the recording of memorial and funeral services via photos and/or video.

 The identity of deceased members should be withheld until the member's survivors have been notified.
-If the media has obtained identifying information for the deceased member prior to survivor notification, the Chief of Police should request that the media withhold the information from release until proper notification can be made to survivors.
-The Chief of Police should ensure that media are notified when survivor notifications have been made.
+If the media has obtained identifying information for the deceased member prior to survivor notification, the [PIO] should request that the media withhold the information from release until proper notification can be made to survivors.
+The [PIO] should ensure that media are notified when survivor notifications have been made.